- Timothy Iseler

-Foundations: Definitions part 1
+Foundations: Financial Definitions Part 1

 All kinds of terms are thrown around when talking about money and saving and investing, but they’re not always super clear.
 Like equity or security or stock – what the heck is the difference?
 If you find yourself scratching your head or fumbling through explanations of the financial news, you are not alone.